Satyendra Prasanna Sinha, 1st Baron Sinha

 Satyendra Prasanna Sinha, 1st Baron Sinha, KCSI, PC, KC, (24 March 1863 – 4 March 1928) was a prominent British Indian lawyer and statesman.
 He was the first Governor of Bihar and Orissa, first Indian Advocate-General of Bengal, first Indian to become a member of the Viceroy's Executive Council and the first Indian to become a member of the British ministry.
-He is sometimes also referred as Satyendra Prasanno Sinha or Satyendra Prasad Sinha.
+He is sometimes also referred to as Satyendra Prasanno Sinha or Satyendra Prasad Sinha.

 Early life and education

-Sinha was born on 24 March 1863 in Raipur, Birbhum in Bengal Presidency, British India (now in West Bengal, India).
+Sinha was born on 24 March 1863 in a Bengali Kayastha family of Raipur, Birbhum in Bengal Presidency, British India (now in West Bengal, India).
 His ancestor, Lalchand Dey, a businessman, came from Midnapur in southern Bengal to Birbhum in south-western Bengal, sailing up the Ajoy, to Raipur, which is just south of Bolpur.
 Here he set up his new home, buying the zamindari of Raipur from the Chaudhuri of the village.
 His father, the zamindar of Raipur, belonged to the Uttar Rarhi Kayastha sreni, a Bengali Kayastha caste.
 Sinha completed his early education from Birbhum Zilla School at Suri and then obtained a scholarship to carry on with his higher studies at Presidency College, Calcutta, then affiliated to the University of Calcutta, in 1878.
 In 1881, he left his studies in India to study law in England.
 In England, a scholarship of £50 a year for four years enabled him to train at Lincoln's Inn where he studied Roman Law, Jurisprudence, Constitutional Law and International Law.
 Later, he also won the Lincoln's Inn scholarship of £100 for three years.
 In 1886 he returned to Calcutta as a barrister.